dstore-dbap/logstash-output-webhdfs-discontinued/README.md

 For a complete list of options, see config section in source code.

-This plugin has a dependencies on:
+This plugin has dependencies on:
 * webhdfs module @<https://github.com/kzk/webhdfs>
 * snappy module @<https://github.com/miyucy/snappy>